bilal-fazlani/swiftbar4s/docs/notifications.md

 ```

 !!!
 Warning "Remember"
-    For notifications to work, it is required that plugin is triggered via swiftbar
+    For notifications to work, it is required that plugin is triggered via Swiftbar and not manually